elves/elvish/website/ref/language.md

 the available memory, and many (but not all) operations on them are guaranteed to produce mathematically correct results.

-Floating-point numbers follow IEE 754 semantics.
+Floating-point numbers are IEE 754 double-precision.
 Since operations on floating-point numbers in general are not guaranteed to be precise, they are always considered **inexact**.

-See also the discussion on
+For more details, see also the discussion on [exactness-preserving commands](./builtin.html#exactness-preserving-commands).
-[exactness-preserving commands](./builtin.html#exactness-preserving-commands).

 ## List